I’m an entrepreneur, life coach, and unshakable optimist, dedicated to helping you bring your great work into the world.

 ▼ Psst.
 Speaking of stories.
 Click to hear mine.

-As a kid, I was the one sitting in the front row of the class with his hand up, constantly doodling in notebooks, creating video game characters with his friends, and writing stories in journals (100% nerd, I know).
+As a kid, I was the one sitting in the class with his hand up, constantly doodling in notebooks, creating video game characters with his friends, and writing stories in journals (100% nerd, I know).

 I had plenty of interests as I grew older, but no ONE idea of what to pursue as a career path (maybe you can relate).

 During that process of “figuring myself out” I did everything from janitorial work to stocking shelves and serving food.

 But eventually, we all have to choose some sort of career path, so I began where a lot of people do when they don’t know what else to do, I studied psychology. 😉

 I must have liked it, because I followed that path for years, eventually earning my Master’s in Clinical Psychology.

 Without a doubt, this was a time of incredible personal growth for me.
 I was writing a ton (mostly for a thesis I needed to complete), and through this inquiry had developed quite an obsession with the science of happiness and the emerging field of positive psychology.